Frequently Asked Questions

 - Who pays the cost of the student’s text books?
 Textbooks are a student’s responsibility, however there may be local provisions for them.
 A student’s high school, the school district, or another local organization may cover these costs.
 Students should check with their principal or counselor to verify how these costs are paid.

 - Are student fees (e.g., technology fees and insurance fees) waived in addition to the waived tuition for CCP students?
 No, however local school districts and community colleges should work together to determine whether and how student fees will be paid for CCP participants.

 - Are any funds available to assist the high schools with transporting students to the college’s campus?
 Cooperative Innovative High Schools (including early college high schools, middle college high schools, and other CIHS models) receive transportation funds as part of a larger funding allotment at each district.
 No additional transportation funding is available for other CCP students.

-Coordinator, Secondary Education
+Director, Secondary Education

 Elizabeth City Campus: A 254

 252-335-0821 ext.
 2394